Andrew Zbik, senior financial adviser at CreationWealth, explains redundancy pay and some options for what to do with the money.

 1. Prepare for a period of unemployment

 When was the last time you completed a household budget?
-It can be helpful to use a budget tracking tool such as MyProsperity (which we use with our clients at CreationWealth) or Canstar’s free budgeting calculator.
-This will help you understand where you spend your money.
+It could be helpful to use a budget tracking tool such as MyProsperity (which we use with our clients at CreationWealth) or Canstar’s free budgeting calculator.
+This could help you understand where you spend your money.
 Once you know this, you can prioritise what costs you may be able to reduce in the short-term while you look for a new job.
 In the current COVID-19 environment, this may take some time.

 Once you have an idea of what your core expenses will be, you can use this as a guide as to how long you can survive without a steady income coming through the door.
 It can also help to manage stress by giving you some understanding of how many months of living expenses are covered by your redundancy payout and your savings.